top of page

 • University of Washington, Completed physiology coursework (BIOL 118)

-• Khan Academy, Completed anatomy & physiology coursework
+• Khan Academy, Completed physiology modules

-• Netflix, Watched 18 season of Grey's Anatomy (What?
-It was quarantine summer!)
+• Netflix, Watched 18 season of Grey's Anatomy

 DOMINICAN REPUBLIC